Skip to main content

 This innovative approach to defining distributed PostgreSQL cluster topologies ensures robust adoption in Kubernetes environments.
 It offers a sustainable deployment solution not only for public and private clouds but also for hybrid and multi-cloud scenarios, leveraging Kubernetes and PostgreSQL’s standardised foundational layers.
 It is up to you to define your single point of failure: the storage, the data centre, the region, the continent, and, why not, the world!

 In my next blog article, I will continue this topic by providing a repeatable example on AWS EKS.
-In the meantime, you can test the feature using the latest snapshot of CloudNativePG with my playground for AWS EKS.
-Stay tuned for the next release of CloudNativePG, and don’t miss the opportunity to participate in the release candidate program for version 1.24.0!
+In the meantime, you can test the feature using CloudNativePG 1.24 with my playground for AWS EKS.

 On a personal note, I’ve envisioned adding this feature to CloudNativePG for quite some time, and I’m thrilled that it’s finally a reality.
 This capability is a culmination of our extensive multi-year experience in running PostgreSQL infrastructure and assisting customers worldwide in managing their large-scale databases.
 I eagerly await feedback from users worldwide.
 I extend my heartfelt thanks to my colleagues at EDB — particularly Armando, Francesco, Leonardo, and Marco (in alphabetical order) — who developed this feature with dedication and expertise.